-The distribution accounts of the Company for any of its distribution periods may show income available for distribution as either (a) an interest distribution or (b) a dividend distribution.
+The distribution accounts of the Company for any of its distribution periods may show income available for distribution as either (x) an interest distribution or (y) a dividend distribution.
 The type of distribution that either actually takes or is deemed to take place depends on the source and composition of the income within the Company.

-Where more than 60% of the Company is invested in "qualifying investments" (broadly speaking interest paying investments) at all times throughout the distribution period, distributions made by the Company will be interest distributions.
+Where more than 60% of the Company is invested in "qualifying investments" (broadly speaking interest paying investments, see further below) the Company will make an interest distribution.
 Where this is not the case, distributions made by the Company will be dividend distributions.